Natalie Taylor Scholar Program

 - One other course with a service component

-- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, or Service Leadership Experience (must be approved by director, Faith & Service)
+- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, or Service Leadership Experience (must be approved by the Office of Faith and Service director)

 Natalie Taylor Scholar Capstone Experience